shailesh2867/cs50p-workshop-github-profile/README.md

 - [ ] In the top right toolbar: click "+" > "New repository".
 Enter the following data:
     * Repository name: **exactly** the same name as your GitHub username.
     * Initialize this repository with: check "Add a README file"
-    * Leave all others to default and press "Create repository".
+    * Leave all others to default and press the "Create repository" button.
-- [ ] Edit your profile `README.md` in your new repo `https://github.com/your_username/your_username`
+- [ ] Edit your profile `README.md` in your new repo `https://github.com/your_username/your_username`:
-    - [ ] Copy the template
+    - [ ] Start with a template
        * Click the :pencil2: icon on the `README.md` below the file list to start editing the file right in your browser.
          * Remember to publish your edits from time to time by pressing the "Commit changes" button in the top right corner.
        * Start with the template below.
-Copy it to your `README.md`.
+Copy it and paste it into your `README.md` (replace whatever was already in this file).
     - [ ] Write about yourself!
 Use this Markdown syntax [guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
        * Make good use of [emojis](https://github.com/ikatyang/emoji-cheat-sheet)
            e.g. `:computer:` -> :computer: